FerRacimo/CopenhagenTutorial/PolygenicScores.md

 The second study is a single GWAS performed by the Neale lab on a very large cohort of self-indentified British individuals from the UK Biobank, which have largely homogeneous ancestry: https://www.nealelab.is/uk-biobank/ukbround2announcement

+We will obtain P-values denoting the evidence for a SNP-trait association from these files, along with effect sizes denoting the magnitude and direction of an allele's association to the trait.
+To compute polygenic scores for a particular population, we also need the allele frequency of each trait-associated allele in that population.
+To obtain allele frequency data, we will use The 1000 Genomes Project panel, which includes hundreds of individuals sampled from different populations across the world: http://www.internationalgenome.org/category/population/

-The relevant GWAS files have already been downloaded to our servers, so there is no need to download them yourself.
+The relevant GWAS and 1000 Genomes files have already been downloaded to our servers, so there is no need to download them yourself.

 First, we'll begin by defining a folder where we've placed scripts to compute these scores:
 ```